 One of the main features of contemporary design in the home is bare floors that have fabulous finishes.
 You can choose some high quality wooden flooring for main living areas of your home, and ceramic or porcelain tiles for the kitchen and bathroom.
 Stone is also an eye-catching feature of many homes, with its natural condition fitting well with the contemporary theme.
 I love a polished concrete floor, but I can just imagine how much of a disruption (and how expensive) it would be to install this kind of flooring.

 A STAIRCASE THAT STANDS OUT

 A staircase can be an outstanding architectural feature of your home.
 Some older homes already have ornate handrails and sweeping staircases – this is one of the main reasons that I like Georgian properties so much.
 But you can create a similarly impressive effect with a new, modern staircase too.
 If you’re renovating your home, you don’t have to opt for traditional painted wooden rails and stairs.
-Modern staircase designers, like Active Metal, can help you create a unique design, using contemporary materials such as glass and metal.
+Modern staircase designers, can help you create a unique design, using contemporary materials such as glass and metal.
 Clean, minimalist lines and a light, bright feel are an excellent addition to any property.

 THE CREATION OF OPEN SPACES

 Open plan living is an overall architectural ethos rather than a specific feature.
 There are many benefits of open plan living, including more light throughout the property, and more inclusive family living.
 Of course if you opt for an open plan design for your home, you also get the benefit of all the extra space that is created by not having a lot of interior walls to get in the way.
 I wrote about broken plan interiors last year, and that’s my favourite way of incorporating open plan living into a home, without sacrificing all the wall space.